ec-europa/joinup-dev/resources/docker/README.md

 **Note:** As you can see in `docker-compose.prod_db.yml`, the dumps need to be placed in a specific folder in the container.
 You can alter the configuration using your override to draw the dump from anywhere in the host, but the container target must remain the same.
+The download of the database is *not* automatic.
+You need to download and place them in the specific directories manually or by using the `download-databases` phing target.
+In any case, the dumps must be placed as described in the volumes entry in `docker-compose.prod_db.yml`.

 After the images have been built and the databases have been restored, run the following command to execute the updates